Self-Adapting-MDP-Approximations/.github/profile/README.md

-# Self-Adapting MDP Approximations
+## Self-Adapting MDP Approximations

+**Self-Adapting MDP Approximations** is a growing research initiative focused on approximate dynamic programming methods that make large-scale Markov decision processes easier to model, solve, and deploy.
+The goal is to reduce the programming and algorithmic expertise required to compute high-quality policies and performance bounds for complex sequential decision-making problems.

+Self-adapting approximation frameworks enable users to formulate large-scale decision problems directly, rather than simplifying their models merely to make them computationally tractable.
+These frameworks then adapt the approximation to the problem structure, instance data, and solution progress to obtain high-quality policies with minimal user intervention during deployment.

+## Goal

-Self-Adapting MDP Approximations is an open research initiative centered on approximate dynamic programming, adaptive approximation methods, and tutorial-driven scholarly software.
-Our goal is to make high-quality research code, explanatory material, and reproducible examples more accessible to the broader operations research and stochastic optimization communities.
+Our goal is to make high-quality research code, explanatory material, and reproducible examples accessible to the broader operations management, operations research, stochastic optimization, and decision analytics communities.

-This organization is intended as a welcoming home for researchers, PhD students, and advanced readers who want to learn, use, and extend these methods.
+This organization is intended to serve as a welcoming home for researchers, PhD students, and practitioners who want to learn, use, and extend self-adapting approximation methods for Markov decision processes.

-## Start Here

-- Explore the flagship tutorial repository
-- Read the notebooks and supporting implementation
-- Join GitHub Discussions for questions and research conversation
-- Open Issues for bugs, documentation problems, or reproducibility concerns

 ## What You Will Find Here

-- tutorial-oriented research code,
-- interactive notebooks and worked examples,
-- references to foundational and related papers,
+- The flagship **INFORMS Tutorials in Operations Research** repository: [INFORMS-Tutorial](https://github.com/Self-Adapting-MDP-Approximations/INFORMS-Tutorial).
+This repository includes notebooks and supporting implementations that demonstrate how to use self-adapting approximation frameworks for **weakly coupled MDPs**  and **general continuous MDPs**, with applications in **inventory control** and **dynamic assortment optimization**.
+- Reproducible computational experiments.
+- Documentation and explanatory material connecting theory, algorithms, and implementation.
-- a growing public resource for the research community.
+- A growing public resource for the research community.

 ## Community

 We want this organization to support thoughtful scholarly interaction.
 Discussions are encouraged for:

-- technical questions,
+- Technical questions.
-- research ideas and extensions,
+- Research ideas and extensions.
-- reading-group style conversation,
+- Reading-group-style conversations.
-- shared experiments and applications.
+- Shared experiments and applications.

 ## Authors and Maintainers